NetSuite Full-Stack Annual Cost

 The base fee is the most visible number in any NetSuite pricing conversation and the least instructive.
 It scales modestly relative to how the rest of the stack grows.

-Netsuite modules pricing breakdown is additive and negotiated separately.
+NetSuite's module pricing is additive and negotiated separately.
 Advanced Manufacturing, Advanced Revenue Management, SuitePeople (HR module), Fixed Assets, and Planning and Budgeting are common add-ons at the mid-market tier.
 Each carries its own annual fee, and each is a separate line in the negotiation.
 Oracle does not publish module prices.
 Partners often present them as bundled into the overall ACV, which obscures the individual cost of each.

 The practical consequence: companies that added modules opportunistically during the initial implementation or early renewals often cannot reconstruct what each module costs.
 They negotiate at renewal against a bundled number they cannot decompose.